Lanai City

 Since Lanai's population is very small, Lanai City is the island's main business area.
 Most of the island's shops and eateries are located in the small town square that surrounds Dole Park.
 Tourism plays an important role on the island today.
 There are two large resorts, the Four Seasons at Manele Bay, located on the island's south shore, and the Four Seasons Lodge at Koele, located near Lanai City.

-• Built by pineapple king James Dole in the 1920s
+- Historic plantation town: Built by James Dole in the 1920s for pineapple plantation workers

-• Named one of the top most endangered historic sites in the United States
+- Endangered heritage: Named one of the most endangered historic sites in the U.S. (2009)